dilleswar33/comment-App/README.md

 Step:1
-      First Please Install The Node Modules required for the Application to run in both BackEnd & FrontEnd Node Modules can be installed by  npm install command Step:2
+      First Please Install The Node Modules required for the Application to run in both BackEnd & FrontEnd Node Modules can be installed by  npm install command in the terminal at the folder location Step:2
       After Installing,To run the Application provide the command npm start in FrontEnd